exercism/v3/docs/features-of-v3.md

 _Talk about what test runners_

-We will be adding the ability to solve exericses within the browser.
+We will be adding the ability to solve exercises within the browser.
 The CLI will remain as a first-class citizen, but v3 will allow people to work their way through a track without having to install anything.

 ## Improved profiles